yuancheng-wu1/BEEP/README.md

 Declaration:
 This app is a collaborated project with ChatGPT and is still under construction.
 Basic plots are currently available, including scatter plot, bar chart, boxplot, histogram and line chart.
 More features are on the way :)

+You can get access to BEEP in R through shiny::runGitHub("BEEP", "yuancheng-wu1")

 Welcome to use BEEP and feel free to leave any feedback!